Amortized Probabilistic Detection of Communities in Graphs: Introduction

 Training a neural network to learn posterior distributions is usually referred to as {\it amortized inference}~\cite{gershman2014amortized}.
 Concretely, denote a graph dataset as $\mathbf{x}$, the community labels of its $N$ nodes as~$c_{1:N}$, and assume the existence of a joint distribution~$p(\mathbf{x},c_{1:N})$.
 Amortization consists in training a neural network that takes as input a graph $\mathbf{x}$ and outputs a distribution over community assignments~$p(c_{1:N}|\mathbf{x})$.
 In exchange for the initial cost of training a neural model, amortized inference offers several benefits compared to either unsupervised approaches or other posterior inference methods.

-Compared to unsupervised neural models for community discovery, amortized approaches are more time-efficient at test time, as they only require a forward pass evaluation on a pre-trained model, whereas unsupervised models typically go through an iterative optimization process for every test example~\citep{wang2017community, cavallari2017learning,sun2019vgraph,jin2019community,tsitsulin2020graph}.
+Compared to unsupervised neural models for community discovery, amortized approaches are more time-efficient at test time, as they only require a forward pass evaluation on a pre-trained model, whereas unsupervised models typically go through an iterative optimization process for every test example~\cite{wang2017community, cavallari2017learning,sun2019vgraph,jin2019community,tsitsulin2020graph}.
 Moreover, the generic inductive biases encoded in unsupervised models might not be optimal for datasets with different structures, and amortized approaches can help by incorporating prior knowledge through model training.

-Compared to other posterior inference methods, the benefits of amortization are twofold.
+Compared to other posterior inference methods, the benefits of amortization are threefold.
 First, well-trained models can produce i.i.d. posterior samples that match the accuracy of time-consuming Markov chain Monte Carlo (MCMC) methods at a fraction of the time~\cite{pakman2020}.
 Second, MCMC methods, as well as the faster but less accurate variational methods~\cite{blei2017variational}, usually require explicit forms for $p(c_{1:N})$ and $p(\mathbf{x}|c_{1:N})$ in order to sample or approximate the posterior $p(c_{1:N}|\mathbf{x})$, while amortization only requires {\it samples} from the joint generative model $p(\mathbf{x},c_{1:N})$, but not the putative model itself.
 Thus real-world labeled datasets can be easily incorporated into a probabilistic inference setting without the need to fit a generative model.
+Finally, neural models that represent $p(c|\mathbf{x})$ yield explicit values for the probability of each sample $c$, a quantity usually unavailable in MCMC.
+Thus when a single community labeling for a graph is required, one can simply pick the highest probability sample.

-In this work we present an amortized framework for community discovery that combines GNNs with recent amortized clustering architectures that naturally accommodate varying cluster numbers~\citep{DAC,pakman2020}, as illustrated in Figure~\ref{fig:amortized_community}.
+In this work we present an amortized framework for community discovery that combines GNNs with improved versions of amortized clustering architectures that naturally accommodate varying cluster numbers~\cite{DAC,pakman2020}, as illustrated in Figure~\ref{fig:amortized_community}.
 Our models are trained with labeled datasets containing varying numbers of communities, and yield samples from the posterior over community labels for test graphs of any size.
-As a separate contribution, we present extensions of amortized probabilistic clustering architectures by adding attention modules, and show further improvements on community detection tasks.